Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 The \gls{mlrm}s were trained exclusively using train set of conventional ternary Heusler compounds, yet were applied to evaluate quaternary and all-$d$ compositions.
 By comparing validation rates to the precisions calculated using the test set of conventional ternary compounds, the \gls{mlrm}s for \gls{lmm} and \gls{tc} generalize well to these expanded chemical spaces.
 In contrast, the \gls{mae} model exhibits lower performance for all-$d$ compounds.
 This discrepancy can be attributed to the difference in chemical environments: while conventional quaternary compounds retain $Z$-site elements from the $p$-block—consistent with the training set—all-$d$ compounds introduce $Z$ elements from the $d$-block, which were absent during training. \gls{mae} is a sensitive property, influenced by subtle details of the electronic structure, and thus more susceptible to domain shifts than \gls{lmm} or \gls{tc}.

-Relaxing the screening thresholds increases the pool of candidate compounds and captures promising cases missed initially, though at the expense of reduced precision.
-Nonetheless, the curated list of compounds that meet stability criteria, and further magnetic system criterion, serves as an efficient starting point for investigation of additional functional properties.
-For readers interested in exploring an expanded candidate list, the full set of ML-HTP predicted data of 113,544 conventional quaternary and 104,139 all-$d$ Heusler compounds will be added to the \gls{dxmag}, which is publicly available at \url{https://www.nims.go.jp/group/spintheory/}.
+Relaxing the screening thresholds increases the pool of candidate compounds and might capture promising cases missed initially at the expense of more false positives.
+Additionally, the curated list of compounds that meet stability criteria, and further magnetic system criterion, serves as an efficient starting point for investigation of other functional properties.
+For readers interested in exploring an expanded candidate list, the full set of ML-predicted data for 131,544 conventional quaternary and 105,763 all-$d$ Heusler compounds will be accessible through \gls{dxmag}.